Agricultural Literacy Curriculum Matrix

 Explore plant lifecycles – invite students to make observations and document in a journal the emerging plant parts and life cycle changes that occur in your three sisters garden.

 Nutrition – have students research the nutritional value of each of the three sisters and the benefits of eating them in combination.
-You could also challenge students to find “three sisters themed” recipes that they can make at home or as a class
+Challenge students to find “three sisters themed” recipes that they can make at home or as a class.

-Explore the role and importance of the three sisters in Native cultures through stories, celebrations and art.
+Explore the role and importance of the three sisters in Native American cultures through stories, celebrations, and art.
 Search for resources to discover these connections in your school library and on-line sources

 Read Issue 6 of Ag Today titled Plants & Animals...Providing Food, Fiber, and Energy!
 This reader can be printed or accessed digitally.
 Explore the facts about the renewable and non-renewable resources that make the products and byproducts we need for survival.
 Learn how agriculture provides energy through biofuels and hydropower, fiber through cotton and wool, and various food products from plants and animals that have been improved through biotechnology and crossbreeding.